 - Individuals have the right to inspect and challenge, correct, or explain their personal information (as required by Section 2.2-3806(A)).

-- Sending and/or Receiving Sensitive Data in Electronic or Physical Form.
 The following restrictions apply both to internal data transmissions (such as sharing files with another university employee) as well as transmissions to outside parties.

 - Sensitive data sent and/or received electronically must be secured using encryption technology, a secure web transfer, or the Secure File Transfer Protocol.
 Other acceptable methods include transferring files between network drives on the University's internal network or using the University's secure web file system, Box (box.wm.edu).
 The university's email system is not designed to support the transmission of sensitive data securely.
 If email must be used to transmit sensitive data individuals are instructed to contact the Information Security Office for guidance on securing the data.